Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

 Participants reported early-stage fairness concerns that are mainly related to data representation, quality, and coverage.

-Examples include demographic biases in datasets such as race and gender (P1, P4, P6, P25), messy or mislabeled data (P5, P23) and class imbalance (P8, P10, P24, P25), and missing data from certain regions (P14).
-For instance, P6 mentioned a case of underrepresentation of a particular high financial status as compared to the majority of data, quoting the following: \\ \begin{myquote} { ``...a concern of fairness because I have to explain that it's impossible to model customers that have income after 10 million dollars because we don't have much example; we treated as outlier'' } \end{myquote} Similarly, P4 shared an overrepresentation issue of a specific race in the dataset as compared to other races, stating the following: \\ \begin{myquote} { ``...the dataset mostly comes from the Hispanic population...was biased to the Hispanic race and eyes.'' } \end{myquote}
+Examples include demographic biases in datasets such as race and gender (P1, P4, P6, P25).
+For instance, P6 mentioned a case of underrepresentation of a particular high financial status as compared to the majority of data, quoting the following: \\ \begin{myquote} { ``...a concern of fairness because I have to explain that it's impossible to model customers that have income after 10 million dollars because we don't have much example; we treated as outlier'' } \end{myquote}

+Similarly, P4 shared an overrepresentation issue of a specific race in the dataset as compared to other races, stating the following: \\ \begin{myquote} { ``...the dataset mostly comes from the Hispanic population...was biased to the Hispanic race and eyes.'' } \end{myquote} \imp{These examples show that early recognition of representation bias is critical to prevent model decisions from disproportionately favoring or disadvantaging certain groups.}